Mining in Kansas

 Much of the state's economic growth has been based on abundant mineral deposits.
 During the late 19th and early 20th centuries, coal, oil and natural gas, lead and zinc, salt, and many other natural resources were extracted from the earth.
 In varying degrees, most of these resources continue to be of importance to the state's economy.

-Lead and zinc mining took place, primarily, in what is called the Tri-State mining district located in southeast Kansas, southwest Missouri, and Northeast Oklahoma.
-Zinc and lead were important minerals for the U.S. war efforts in WWI and WWII.
-For approximately 50 years, this area was the world leader in zinc production but lead, silver, cadmium and several other minerals were also mined.
+Lead and zinc mining took place, primarily, in what is called the tri-state mining district located in southeast Kansas, southwest Missouri, and northeast Oklahoma.
+Zinc and lead were important minerals for the U.S. war efforts in World War I and World War II.
+For approximately 50 years, this area was the world leader in zinc production but lead, silver, cadmium, and several other minerals were also mined.
 Most of the minerals were extracted via underground mining methods but some strip mining occurred in Cherokee County.
 The peak year for lead and zinc extraction in Kansas was 1926 but most of the mining ended by 1970.
-A number of hazards in the local landscape, such as open pits and shafts and collapsed surfaces, still exist.
+A number of hazards in the local landscape, such as open pits, shafts, and collapsed surfaces still exist.

-Coal mining in Kansas peaked in 1917-1918.
+Coal mining in Kansas peaked between 1917 and 1918.
 Bituminous coal deposits were widely distributed in eastern Kansas.
-Deep mining and surface mining methods were used in at least 20 coal beds but the bulk of the mines were, again, in southeastern Kansas in the counties of Cherokee, Crawford, and Bourbon.
+Deep mining and surface mining methods were used in at least 20 coal beds but the bulk of the mines were in southeastern Kansas in the counties of Cherokee, Crawford, and Bourbon.
 There were mines in other parts of the state including one large area in Osage County and in Cloud and Republic counties.
 The published reports of the State Inspector of Coal mines are available on Kansas Memory.
 The reports cover the years from 1884 to 1956.
 From 1929 on, these reports also contain information on metals mining.